Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-The \hyperlink{ref:Adaptive} {adaptive} Biasing Force method (ABF) is rooted in free energy estimation by thermodynamic integration (Section~\ref{sec:fe_estimators:TI}).
-In ABF, the gradient of the free energy with respect to selected \hyperlink{ref:CV} {CV}s $\vz = \xi(\vx)$ is estimated, and that estimate is used to apply a time-dependent external force that $\vF^\mathrm{ABF}_t(\vz)$ that counteracts the estimated free energy gradient, enhancing sampling along those coordinates.
+The \hyperlink{ref:Adaptive} {adaptive} biasing force method (ABF)\cite{Darve2001, Comer2015} belongs to the same category of methods as the adaptive \hyperlink{ref:biasingE} {biasing} potential methods~\ref{fig:scheme}.
+Contrary to those, however, it is rooted in free energy estimation by thermodynamic integration (Section~\ref{sec:fe_estimators:TI}).
+In ABF, the gradient of the free energy with respect to selected \hyperlink{ref:CV} {CV}s $\vz = \xi(\vx)$ is estimated, and that estimate is used to apply a time-dependent external force $\vF^\mathrm{ABF}_t(\vz)$ that counteracts the estimated free energy gradient, enhancing sampling along those coordinates.